You’ve finally done it. You’ve scraped together $1,000 and you’re ready to start investing.

 Who should do it: Parents who want to save for their children’s education.

 Why it’s important: A 529 plan is a tax-advantaged savings account that can be used to cover the cost of college.
 And unlike other investment accounts, the money in a 529 plan can be withdrawn tax- and penalty-free as long as it’s used for qualified education expenses.

-How to do it: Open a 529 plan through a state-sponsored program or a financial institution like Vanguard.
+How to do it: Open a 529 plan through a state-sponsored program or a financial institution.
 Then, deposit your $1,000 into the account.

 - The money can be used tax- and penalty-free for qualified education expenses.

 - You have a lot of control over how the money is invested.

 - The money has to be used for education expenses — withdrawing it for other purposes will result in taxes and penalties.